sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

 Effect: Pick a square that you can see within range.
-A storm of razor sharp icicles and cutting winds manifests around it.
+While sustained, a storm of razor sharp icicles and cutting winds is manifested around it.
 Any creature that starts its turn within 5 meters of the chosen square takes 40 rending damage, 40 force damage, and 40 cold damage.